-In 2008, the number of tourists already plunged by 2.6 per cent in its first decline for over a decade.

-The country of 45 million receives nearly 60 million visitors annually, with tourism contributing nearly 11 per cent of gross domestic product (GDP) and employing almost 2 million people.
+In 2008, the number of tourists already plunged by 2.6% in its first decline for over a decade.
+The country of 45mn receives nearly 60mn visitors annually, with tourism contributing nearly 11% of gross domestic product (GDP) and employing almost 2mn people.

-Until recently, Spain was the world's second-biggest tourist destination after France, but it has now fallen to the third place, after the United States.
+Until recently, Spain was the world's secondbiggest tourist destination after France, but it has now fallen to the third place, after the US.
 The industry has been hit by the economic crisis in countries like Britain or Germany, where most tourists to Spain come from.

 Those who can still afford to travel often use last-minute bargains, and spend as little as they can while in Spain.
 Spain's own recession is also affecting domestic tourism.